 PlayStation 4 Pro

 Unlike Microsoft’s first effort, Sony did add HDR to the original PS4, but without 4K Ultra HD support.
 That means it won’t be very helpful as a streaming device for HDR, especially since apps like Netflix and Amazon currently only support HDR alongside 4K.
-The HDR support on board here will only be useful for a select number of games which include HDR, though more are expected to roll out soon.
+The HDR support on board here will only be useful for a select number of games that include HDR, though more are expected to roll out soon.

 Then there’s the VR complication.
 Sony has also focused heavily on virtual reality with its PSVR hardware, but this presents a problem for those who would like to game in HDR, as the two are currently mutually exclusive.
-“If you’re playing a normal, non-VR game on your PS4 Pro, PS VR’s Processor Unit will output a 4K signal to a 4K TV,” Sony blog post reads.
+“If you’re playing a normal, non-VR game on your PS4 Pro, PS VR’s Processor Unit will output a 4K signal to a 4K TV,” Sony’s blog post reads.
 “The Processor Unit does not support HDR pass-through,” the post continues, meaning you’ll have to go directly into the TV from the PS4 Pro to view HDR content.

-That is less than ideal, but both consoles are dealing with their fair share of issues related to 4K and HDR.
+In other words, you can’t get HDR on your TV with the PSVR connected.
+This is less than ideal, but both consoles are dealing with their fair share of issues related to 4K and HDR.
 As time goes on, bugs will likely be worked out, though it remains to be seen if anything to fix the issue with PSVR is even possible.